From the Media (101)

 SEE governments adopt heritage declaration

-posted by istanbul 14 years ago
+istanbul 15 years ago

 "The heads of eight Southeast European countries adopted a declaration Thursday (June 4th) on managing cultural heritage and making its protection a top priority.
 Issuing the joint statement were the presidents of Bulgaria, Albania, Slovenia, Croatia, Bosnia and Herzegovina, Serbia, Macedonia and Montenegro, following their conference in Cetinje.
 UNESCO Director-General Koichiro Matsuura and Council of Europe Secretary-General Terry Davis also attended the forum.
-Kosovo President Fatmir Sejdiu was not invited, as his country is not a member of the UN and UNESCO."
-(SETimes)
+Kosovo President Fatmir Sejdiu was not invited, as his country is not a member of the UN and UNESCO." (

 Architecture and aggression in Skopje

-posted by istanbul 14 years ago
+istanbul 15 years ago

-Yesterday (March 28, 2009) two groups of protesters clashed on Skopje's main square (video).
-One of which, curiously enough, was composed of students of architecture seeking to voice their concerns ("do not rape Skopje") over the planned construction of a new church (pic) on the said square, a critical public space in the centre of Skopje which they desired to remain open.
+pic) on the said square, a critical public space in the centre of Skopje which they desired to remain open.
 The other group, reportedly five times as numerous, was not quite as peaceful.
 As Ana Petruseva blogs, "most of them were not even from Skopje but were brought in by buses from Gostivar and other towns to tell the people of Skopje they need a church."
 Later that day, Prime Minister Gruevski sided with the hooligans.
-Read the sad conclusion by the aforementioned blogger here; updates (in English) at skopje2803.blogspot.com; a facebook group ("the first architectural uprising") here.
+Read the sad conclusion by the aforementioned blogger

 Urban mini-histories at the EEO